dhellmann/pymotw-3/source/asyncio/futures.rst

 ==================================

 A :class:`Future` represents the result of work that has not been completed yet.
-The event loop can watch for a :class:`Future` object to be set to done, allowing one part of an application to wait for another part to finish some work.
+The event loop can watch for a :class:`Future` object's state to indicate that it is done, allowing one part of an application to wait for another part to finish some work.

 Waiting for a Future
 ====================